rahulreddy15/website-hell/content/blog/lost_advice.md

 Anyways thats it.
 Sorry this was a really long, pretentious way to say TL:DR the mind plays tricks.
 It gets better.

 Oh and learn the stock market.
 And consider college again.
 And forgive yourself.
 And others.

+PS: This reads autobiographical but it is not.
+This is collected from several people.